mkreitze/behaviourCollector/README.md

 # behaviourCollector
-method to collect all behaviours from a phase portrait of 2state FBCA
+This git project contains a method to visually display all behaviours detected by a phase portrait of a 2 state FBCA.